Naturalisation

 If a person had a permanent residence permit or a residence permit for settlement when they entered Sweden, they count the duration of stay from the date of arrival.
 Otherwise, the duration of stay is calculated from the date on which the application for a residence permit was submitted and approved.
 If the application was initially rejected and the person then submitted a new application, the time is counted from the date on which they received approval.

-A child can obtain Swedish citizenship through notification by the parent or guardian, if the child has a permanent residence permit and has been residing in Sweden since three years, or two years if the child is stateless.[2]
+A child can obtain Swedish citizenship through notification by the parent or guardian, if the child has a permanent residence permit and has been residing in Sweden for three years, or two years if the child is stateless.[2]

-If a person is married to a Swedish citizen, or living in a registered partnership with or cohabiting with a Swedish citizen, they can apply for Swedish citizenship after three years.
+If a person is married to a Swedish citizen or living in a registered partnership with or cohabiting with a Swedish citizen, they can apply for Swedish citizenship after three years.
 In these cases, the couple must have lived together for the past two years.
 It is not enough to be married to one another; they must also live together.

 If the person’s partner used to have a nationality other than Swedish nationality or was stateless, they must have been a Swedish citizen for at least two years.
 The applicant must also have adapted well to Swedish society during their time in Sweden.
 Relevant criteria can include the length of the marriage, knowledge of the Swedish language and ability to support oneself.